 Use the adjacent text field to specify the expression.
 Press Shift+Enter to open the multiline editor.

 |Remove once hit||Select this checkbox, if the you want the breakpoint to be deleted after hitting it.|

 |Disable until breakpoint is hit||From the list, select the breakpoint you want the current breakpoint to depend on. |

 Besides that, you can also choose whether to disable the current breakpoint again after it is enabled and hit or to leave it enabled.

 |Hit count|| This option is only available for line breakpoints. |

-Specify the number hits and how to count them.
-Debugger will only stop at the breakpoint after the specified number of hits.
+Specify the number of hits and how to count them.
+The debugger will only stop at the breakpoint after the specified number of hits.

 This is helpful for debugging loops or methods called several times.
 When the execution process comes to a breakpoint, where Hit count is set, the debugger reduces the count value by 1 and compares it to zero.
 If the comparison result is